 17. While you’re nearby the Eco Experience…

-18. Watch thrilling stunts at the 3rd Lair Skate Park
+18. Watch thrilling stunts at Adventure Park

-NOTE: We are unsure if 3rd Lair will be performing at the Fair this year.
-We are hopefully watching for their return in 2022 because we love watching the skateboards and BMX bike stunts.
-Instead, if you want to have a vicarious adrenaline rush, head to Adventure Park and watch the fairgoers braving extremes like the Slingshot & the Skyscraper.
+If you want to have a vicarious adrenaline rush, head to Adventure Park and watch the fairgoers braving extremes like the Slingshot & the Skyscraper.

 19. Best places to hydrate and cool down